 That’s it!
-Just click the Send button and share your Flow with the specified recipients or create a sharable link to the Flow.
+Just click the Send button and share your flow template with the specified recipients or create a sharable link for them to access.

-The workflow template is very similar to that of the previous Flow.
+The one is very similar to that of the previous flow template.
 The only differences include the following:

-- the document to be used (you can add any document to the hospital workflow but the default one in this Flow is a Hospital Discharge Form):
+- the document to be used (you can add any document to the hospital workflow but the default one in this flow template is a Hospital Discharge Form):

-- The workflow Steps and access permissions you assign (you can add the Steps you need and assign documents to them; the most typical Steps for this Flow are Patient, Doctor, and Administrator):
+- The workflow Steps and access permissions you assign (you can add the Steps you need and assign documents to them; the most typical Steps for this flow template are Patient, Doctor, and Administrator):

-- The Bots to add (the Flow has only one Email upon Slate Completion Bot added by default, you can choose to add more Bots if needed):
+- The Bots to add (this flow template has only one Email on Documents Completion Bot added by default, you can choose to add more Bots if needed):

-Covid-19 has been the biggest buzz topic for almost two years and doesn’t seem to be fading away.
+COVID-19 has been the biggest buzz topic for almost two years and doesn’t seem to be fading away.
 That’s why coronavirus-connected hospital workflows are among the most popular.
-With airSlate, workflows such as the Covid-19 Release of Liability Waiver Form Flow can be automated within minutes.
+With airSlate, workflows such as the COVID-19 Release of Liability Waiver Form Flow Template can be automated within minutes.
 The process is similar to that of the previous two examples with several minor differences:

-- the document to be used (you can add any document to the hospital workflow but the default one in this Flow is a Covid-19 Release of Liability Waiver Form):
+- the document to be used (you can add any document to the hospital workflow but the default one in this flow template is a COVID-19 Release of Liability Waiver Form):

-- The Bots to add (the Flow has only one Email upon Slate Completion Bot added by default, you can choose to add more Bots if needed):
+- The Bots to add (this flow template has only one Email on Documents Completion Bot added by default, you can choose to add more Bots if needed):